-■ Selecting a Child Seat
+Selecting a Child Seat

 Most child seats are LATCH-compatible (Lower Anchors and Tethers for CHildren).
 Some have a rigid-type connector, while others have a flexible-type connector.
 Both are equally easy to use.
 Some existing and previously owned child seats can only be installed using the seat belt.
-Whichever type you choose, follow the child seat manufacturer's use and care instructions (including the expiration date) as well as the instructions in this manual.
+Whichever type you choose, follow the child seat manufacturer's use and care instructions as well as the instructions in this guide.
 Proper installation is key to maximizing your child's safety.

-In seating positions and vehicles not equipped with LATCH, a LATCH-compatible child seat can be installed using the seat belt and a top tether for added security.
-This is because all child seats are required to be designed so that they can be secured with a seat belt.
+In seating positions and vehicles not equipped with LATCH, a LATCH compatible child seat can be installed using the seat belt and a top tether for added security.
+This is because all child seats are required to be designed so that they can be secured with a lap belt or the lap part of a lap/ shoulder belt.
 In addition, the child seat manufacturer may advise that a seat belt be used to attach a LATCH-compatible seat once a child reaches a specified weight.
 Please read the child seat owner's manual for proper installation instructions.